dipendra-mule/conducky/website/docs/developer-docs/incident-comments.md

 ## Permissions

 ### Add Comment
-- **Responders, Admins, SuperAdmins**: Can add comments to any incident in their events
+- **Responders, Admins, System Admins**: Can add comments to any incident in their events
 - **Reporters**: Can add comments to their own incidents
 - **Assigned Users**: Can comment on incidents assigned to them